all-of-us/workbench-terraform-modules/TERRAFORM_QUICKSTART.md

 It's handy to have a human-readable label called `managedByTerraform` and set it to `true` for all TF artifacts.
 It's possible to set up default labels and things for this.
 ### Local Variables
-Using a `locals` bock allows you to assign values (computed once) to variables to be used elsewhere.
+Using a `locals` block allows you to assign values (computed once) to variables to be used elsewhere.
 This is especially useful for nested map lookups:
 ```hcl-terraform
 locals {